nationalarchives/design-system/src/components/card/index.md

 Cards don't require an image.
 It could be benificial to use them for a list of pages.

-{{ example({ group: "components", item: "card", example: "list-plain", html: true, nunjucks: false, size: "xl", noPadding: true, nunjucksOptions: false }) }}
+{{ example({ group: "components", item: "card", example: "list-plain", html: true, nunjucks: false, size: "xxl", noPadding: true, nunjucksOptions: false }) }}